Skip Navigation

 Social Studies

-• Identify contributions of patriots, historical figures and good citizens
+• Understands how patriots, historical figures and good citizens shape the community

 • Identify tools that aid in determining location, including maps and globes